simonsimson/generative-methods/README.md

-Workshop on generative methods held at STS CH 2025 conference

 Dear colleagues,

 We invite contributions to our workshop on "generative methods" taking place during the STS-CH 2025 conference in Zurich from 10. - 12.09.